thathoff/kirby-oauth/README.md

 # Kirby OAuth 2 Plugin

 This plugin is an interface to use  [OAuth 2.0](http://oauth.net/2/) providers for user authentication in [Kirby 3](https://getkirby.com).
 It uses the [PHP League’s OAuth 2 Client](https://oauth2-client.thephpleague.com/), so all [official](https://oauth2-client.thephpleague.com/providers/league/) and [third-party providers](https://oauth2-client.thephpleague.com/providers/thirdparty/) are supported.
-It’s event possible to [implement your own](https://oauth2-client.thephpleague.com/providers/implementing/).
+It’s even possible to [implement your own](https://oauth2-client.thephpleague.com/providers/implementing/).

 ---